Phase consistency test to identify type II strongly lensed gravitational wave signals using a single event: Model Description

 The predominant term in this sum is given by the $(2,2)$ mode, the dominant quadrupole mode of the wave's signal.
 This quadrupole mode emits frequencies twice that of the orbital frequency, while the higher order modes emit at higher integer multiples of the orbital frequency~\cite{HM_1,HM_2}.
 As previously stated, we assume the higher order amplitudes are weaker than the dominant amplitudes, making them harder to measure.
 For this reason, we only include the dominant $(2,2)$ mode and the subdominant $(3,3)$ mode in the waveforms that we will be using, since we expect these modes to have the highest SNRs.
 In general, this formalism can be extended to an arbitrary number of modes.

 For strongly lensed type II images, however, there is a slight difference in this decomposition than that in Equation \ref{decomp}.
 This happens because a type II signal experiences phase shifts from its non-lensed counterpart.
 In these shifts, the amount the phase of each mode changes compared to the non-lensed signal varies with the value of $|m|$.
 Thus, each mode of a type II image has its own phase $\varphi_{m}$ that varies between modes.
 This suggests that we can test for lensing by varying $\varphi$ between modes (l, m), denoting each individual phase as $\varphi_{lm}$.
 In our model, we vary $\varphi_{22}$ and $\varphi_{33}$ independently of each other to calculate a new parameter, the phase offset: For a non-lensed signal, $\Delta \varphi$ is just 0, because the phase stays the same between modes.
-For a type II signal, however, lensing shifts the phase of the $(l, \pm 2)$ modes by $\pi/4$ from the non-lensed signal, while for the $(l, \pm 3)$ modes it shifts the phase by $\pi/6$~\cite{Ezquiaga:2020gdt, Wang_2021}.
-Thus, the total offset between the two modes should be $\Delta \varphi = \pi/6-\pi/4 = -\pi/12$, with a degeneracy every $\pi/6$ radians to account for the degeneracy in the phase parameter.
+For a type II signal, however, lensing shifts the phase of the $(l, \pm 2)$ modes by $\pi/4$ from the non-lensed signal, giving the signal a degeneracy of $\pi/2$, while for the $(l, \pm 3)$ modes it shifts the phase by $\pi/6$, giving the signal a degeneracy of $\pi/3$. ~\cite{Ezquiaga:2020gdt, Wang_2021}.
+Thus, the total offset between the two modes should be $\Delta \varphi = \pi/6-\pi/4 = -\pi/12$, with a degeneracy every $|\pi/3 - \pi/2| = \pi/6$ radians to account for the degeneracy in the individual phase parameters.
 This parameterization has previously been found to faithfully model type II lensed images from binaries with little to no precession and a reasonable approximation for signals from highly precessing binaries~\cite{Ezquiaga:2020gdt}.

 This model thus provides a straightforward way to test for type II images from gravitational lensing.
 We perform Bayesian parameter estimation using a model containing the $(2,2)$ and $(3,3)$ modes, allowing the phases to vary separately.
-Thus, in addition to estimating the typical compact binary merger parameters, we also estimate $\Delta \varphi$, to see if the signal shows this $\pi/12$ offset.
+Thus, in addition to estimating the typical compact binary merger parameters, we also estimate $\Delta \varphi$, to see if the signal shows this $-\pi/12$ offset.
 We allow $\Delta \varphi$ to vary uniformly between $-\pi/6$ and $\pi/6$ to ignore most degeneracies.
 For the rest of the parameters, we use typical astrophysical priors (see Appendix~\ref{app:details}).

 The waveform we used throughout this work is \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb}, which includes both precession effects and higher-order mode effects.
 We only include the (2,2) and (3,3) modes, and modify the waveform with a mode-dependent phase as explained above.
 To create the modified waveform, perform our parameter estimation, and create simulated signals, we used the \texttt{Bilby} software package~\cite{Bilby}.
 We used nested sampling through the sampler \texttt{Dynesty}~\cite{Speagle:2019ivv} to estimate the source parameters.